Vipinbadge10/computational-physics/README.md

 ## Description
 A brief overview of the project: What is the main objective of this project?

-The main objective of this project is to classify Steller Objects "Stars, "Quasars" and "Galaxy" using Classification algorithm that is a method in Supervised Machine Learning Technique specifically used for Classification or Predicting a target variable with a categorical data.
+The main objective of this project is to classify Steller Objects "Stars, "Quasars" and "Galaxy" using Classification algorithm which is a method in Supervised Machine Learning Technique specifically used for Classification or Predicting a target variable with a categorical data.

 ## Installation